Nithishrajan2006/Dice-Rolling-Simulator/README.md

+             🎲 DICE ROLLING SIMULATOR 🎲
+How a Dice Rolling Simulator Works in Python A dice rolling simulator in Python uses the random module's randint() function to generate random numbers that simulate the roll of a die.

-Core Logic Steps:
+Key Steps:

-Import the random module, which provides functions for generating random numbers.
+The program imports the random module, which provides functions for generating random numbers.

-Prompt the user for input (such as how many dice to roll and, optionally, how many sides per die).

-Use a function to simulate rolling the dice by generating random integers within the range of possible die values.

-Output the results to the user.
+When the user wants to "roll" the dice, the program calls random.randint(1, 6).
+This function returns a random integer between 1 and 6, inclusive, mimicking the possible outcomes of a standard six-sided die.

+If rolling multiple dice, the function is called multiple times—once for each die—so each die gets its own random result.

+The results are then displayed to the user, either as numbers or using ASCII art for a visual effect.